dahat64/GMmoves/README.md

 In that page The user can copy the FEN(a representation of a chess position).
 They can also copy the PGN(a whole game of chess including info about the players and the event etc).

 After making your move, You will be shown:<br>
-1- How your move evaluates<br>
+1- How your move evaluates.<br>
 2- What the grandmaster played and How their move evaluates.<br>
-3- The best move according to the engine (stockfish)<br>
+3- The best move according to the engine(stockfish).<br>

-From this answers page the user can go to a different game by the grandmaster or go back to the list of grandmasters.
+From this answers page the user can go to a different game by the same grandmaster or go back to the list of grandmasters.

 ### Account and Session
 The app uses  the Flask-Session library for session features.